 He has reverted to calling me Timmy again.

 Guido actually gets off his ass and books several Quinceanera parties for Winter break.
-It’s still a month away.
+It is still a month away.
 I hope that the younger players will be ready to actually do the show by themselves.
-I decide we’ll have a birthday party for Michael who is to turn 16 in late January.
+I decide we will have a birthday party for Michael who turns16 in late January.
 Rather than book a hall, Mike Sr says we can have the party in the music room but only invite a limited guest list.
 Robby wants to invite our entire English class, so I tell him they can only come if they perform the abridged portion of our play.
-Jace signs that he’ll teach me to play new music to go with the play.
+Jace signs that he will teach me to play new music to go with the play.
 He looks happier than usual.
 That incentive sets Robby off on obsessive rewriting of Shakespeare’s words and meaning with daily rehearsals during English class.
 I refuse to play Titania anymore, when he acts all turned on by my appearance in a dress.
 Whatever.
 The Jacettes ask if their parents can attend the party, so all parents from both bands are invited.
 Mike Sr. realizes he now has to host the adults while we entertain the kids.
 Even a caterer is arranged.
 After looking at the guest list, I realize there are no kids to test the enthusiasm for the new band.
 I ask the Jacettes to bring any younger siblings that are at least 10.
 Stu asks if the swim team kids on the B team can come.
 We finally cut off the list at 100, not the intimate gathering I had hoped for the Out-Crowd’s maiden outing.
-Mike Sr. is happy to host the Lombardi family in response to Jenna’s New Year’s party.
-At least there won’t be 500 kids there.
+Mike Sr. is happy to host the Lombardi family in response to Jenna’s New Year’s Eve party.
+At least there will not be 500 kids there.

 “What?
 I’m just thinking about Jace and signing to him.”

-They’re all spooked by this behavior, thinking I’ve lost my marbles.
-At least, I don’t cry over the least thing now.
+They are all spooked by this behavior, thinking I have lost my marbles.
+At least, I do not cry over the least thing now.

 Robby defends me, “Well, did he sign back?”